-When the fail-over process puts the active BIG-IP duties onto a standby unit, the connection capability of your site returns so quickly that you have little chance to see it.
+When the fail-over process puts the active BIG-IP duties onto a standby unit, the connection capability of your site returns so quickly that it has little chance to be missed.
 By preparing a redundant system for the possibility of fail-over, you effectively maintain your site's reliability and availability in advance.
 But fail-over alone is not enough to preserve the connections and transactions on your servers at the moment of fail-over; they would be dropped as the active unit goes down unless you have enabled mirroring.

-The mirror feature on BIG-IP units is the ongoing communication between the active and standby units that duplicates the active unit's real-time connection information state on the standby unit.
-If you have enabled mirroring, fail-over can be so seamless that file transfers can proceed uninterrupted, customers making orders can complete transactions without interruption, and your servers can generally continue with whatever they were doing at the time of fail-over.
+The mirror feature on BIG-IP units is the ongoing communication between the active and standby units that duplicates the active unit's real-time connection or persistence information state on the standby unit.
+If you have enabled mirroring, fail-over can be seamless to such an extent that file transfers can proceed uninterrupted, customers making orders can complete transactions without interruption, and your servers can generally continue with whatever they were doing at the time of fail-over.

 The mirror feature is intended for use with long-lived connections, such as FTP, Chat, and Telnet sessions.
-Mirroring is also effective for HTTP persistence connections.
+Mirroring is also effective for persistence information.

 b global mirror